 The latter is a consumption tax commonly called “GST”.
 In addition import tariffs and miscellaneous excise duties, rates and gift duty as direct and indirect taxes are collected.
 However, a bill is currently before the House of Representatives that will repeal all gift duty in New Zealand.
 Some of the important features of the New Zealand tax system and policy environment are that there is no capital gains tax in respect of certain transactions, no employee payroll tax and no social security tax.

-As at 1 October 2010, a New Zealand resident company is taxable on its worldwide income at a rate of 28%.
+At present, a New Zealand resident company is taxable on its worldwide income at a rate of 28%.
 All companies, whether resident or non-resident are taxed at the same rate.
 However it should be noted that an overseas company is taxed at the same rate but only in respect of its income that has a New Zealand source.

 Individuals are regarded as resident in New Zealand for income taxation purposes if they have a permanent residence in New Zealand (regardless if they also have one elsewhere) or if they are personally present in New Zealand for more than 183 days within a 12 month period.

 Companies are considered to be resident in New Zealand if they:

 GST is currently charged at a fixed rate of 15% (subject to change) on the supply of most goods and services (with the sale and purchase of shares and financial transactions being the notable exception).
 Also on certain types of transactions between registered parties GST is charged at 0%.
 Typically these are business sales and purchases where the transaction is considered a “going concern” and some land transactions where they meet the requirements of the GST Act for 0 rating.

 GST is intended to be borne by the final consumer of goods and services.